Malcomian/Morphmaster/readme.md

 ### Zip

-The zip script is for archiving the current project.
+The zip script is for archiving the current project using a simple zip cli utility, [zipadeedoodah](https://www.npmjs.com/package/zipadeedoodah).
 Everything except the `node_modules`, `dist`, `build` and `.git` folders within the root project folder will be put into a single zip file.
-The name of the file will be the project name followed by a timestamp and an optional note, which the script will prompt the user for.
+The name of the resulting zip file will be the project name followed by a timestamp and an optional note, which the script will prompt the user for.
 The zip file is saved next to the root project folder.
-Requires 7zip.
+This is useful for making snapshots of the project without pushing anything to github.

 ```bash
 npm run zip